GlobetrotterG/mega-man-memory-game/README.md

 * To play I game that works on a laptop, desktop, tablet and mobile.
 * To control the music or sound at my convenience.

-## Wireframes
+# Wireframes

 My wireframes were all created using [Balsamiq wireframes](https://balsamiq.com/).
 I’ve individually created wireframes for Desktop, Tablet, and Mobile versions.

-All my wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/mega-man-memory-game/tree/master/wireframes)
+All my wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/mega-man-memory-game/tree/master/wireframes).

-# Colour theme
+# Colour Theme

 * Choosing the colour theme for this game was mainly inspired from the colour palette's of both Mega Man and Proto Man characters.
 * Mega Man has elements of Blue, while Proto Man has elements of Red.